sfragkoul/sfragkoul.github.io/pages/home.md

 ### 📬 Let’s connect

-Want to chat about research, collaboration, or D&D character builds?
+Want to chat about research, collaboration or D&D character builds?
 Head over to [my About page](https://sfragkoul.github.io/about/) to find all my social links.